Making Your Autoharp Folk- and Bluegrass-Friendly

 Replacing the Felts

 Folks do this a few different ways.
 If you print the spreadsheet above full-sized, it may conform physically to the actual sizes you'll need for your autoharp (tell the printer driver not to shrink the page).
 If the short side of the little blocks on the page lines up exactly with your string width, you may be able to cut the felt strips with a pair of sissors and just stick them on.
 If not, you might consider sticking the whole felt strip on and then using a razor blade, Xacto knife, or widget to cut the gaps.
-Some folks don't cut the gaps out completely - they cut a diagonal divot where the gap should be leaving a row of little V shapes in the felt.
+Most folks don't cut the gaps out completely - they cut a diagonal divot where the gap should be leaving a row of little V shapes in the felt.

 Rassembling